 Showing expenditure and income within this statement in accordance with generally accepted accounting practices results in expenditure exceeding income (a deficit on the provision of services) by £36.647m.
-A further accounting adjustment of £169.072m income through the 'other comprehensive income and expenditure' line results in an overall position on the statement of a surplus of £132.425m.
-This is an accounting surplus that is taken to Unusable Reserves.
-Page 3 of this summary sets out the outturn positon based on the management accounts, and excluding the technical accounting entries required for the CI&ES.
+A further accounting adjustment of £169.072m expenditure through the comprehensive income and expenditure' line results in an overall position on the statement of a deficit of £132.425m.
+This is an accounting deficit that is taken to Unusable Reserves.
+Page 4 of this summary sets out the out-turn positon based on the management accounts, and excluding the technical accounting entries required for the CI&ES.
 The management accounts show an underspend of £491k against the 2015/16 budget.